Provost Umphrey legal team earns key ruling for owner-operators in fee-skimming case

 To learn more about the firm, visit http://www.provostumphrey.com.

-For more than 40 years, our firm’s mission has remained to seek justice for those most in need – those who have suffered a personal injury or death due to the wrongful conduct of others.
+For 50 years, our firm’s mission has remained to seek justice for those most in need – those who have suffered a personal injury or death due to the wrongful conduct of others.
 Our attorneys fight for our clients nationwide with offices in Beaumont and Houston, Texas, and Nashville, Tennessee.
 We continue to be one of the most successful trial law firms in the nation by remaining Hard-Working Lawyers for Hard-Working People.

 For more information, contact Bruce Vincent at 800-559-4534 or email@example.com.